janus-idp/software-templates/templates/gitlab/register-gitlab-component/README.md

 # Register existing component to Service Catalog

-This template is intended to be used as a starting point for registering an existing gitlab project to the Service Catalog. (both `gitlab.com` and Gitlab for Enterprise are supported).
+This template is intended to be used as a starting point for registering an existing gitlab project to the Service Catalog.
+Both `gitlab.com` and Gitlab for Enterprise are supported.

 ## Prerequisites